-When you're trying to maintain healthy hair, moisture is one of the top priorities.
+While you're trying to maintain healthy hair, moisture is one of your top priorities.
+And you’re probably on top of it.
 Co-washing: check.
 Deep-conditioning hair masks: check.
 Leave-in conditioners and oils: check.
 But what about protein treatments?
-They promise to strengthen hair, so are they legit?
+They promise to strengthen hair, which almost sounds too good to be true—so are they legit?

 Benefits of Protein Treatments on Black Hair

-Whether you need a protein treatment depends on how you treat your hair.
-If you routinely color, relax, texturize, or heat style your tresses, then replenishing protein could be a game changer for you.
+Whether you actually need a protein treatment depends on how you treat your hair on a day-to-day basis.
+If you routinely color, relax, texturize, or heat style your tresses, then replenishing them with protein could be a game changer for you.

-Chemical processes and direct heat can chip away at the hair's outer layer, leaving gaps in the cuticle.
-Protein treatments help to fill in those gaps, revitalizing areas that are weakened.
-The result: your hair shaft looks and feels smooth instead of rough to the touch.
-When hair looks brittle and frizzes easily, chances are it's lacking protein.
-Even if your locks seem healthy enough despite these processes, a monthly or bi-monthly treatment will help keep them strong.
+Chemical processes and direct heat can both chip away at the hair's health.
+Protein treatments are meant to help fill in those gaps, revitalizing areas that have been weakened.
+The result: your hair shaft looks and feels smooth, instead of beaten up and rough to the touch.
+When your hair looks brittle and frizzes easily, it may be worth trying a protein treatment.

 Signs That You Need Protein ASAP

 Try a protein treatment if you have any of these signs.

 - Loss of elasticity: Hair in good condition can stretch under normal conditions without breaking.
 Here's how to test elasticity: Stretch your wet hair out a little and see if it easily snaps back into shape without breaking.
 If it does, you’re good.
 If it breaks easily, you may need to increase how often you apply a protein mask.